SilkageNet/WeChatFerry.Net/README.md

 ## Preparation

 Install specified version of [WeChat](https://www.wechat.com/).
 The supported WeChat version depends on the WCF version.
 Currently, the default version is [3.9.12.17](https://github.com/lich0821/WeChatFerry/releases/download/v39.4.2/WeChatSetup-3.9.12.17.exe).
-For other WCF versions, you can download them yourself and specify them through `WCFClient.Options`.
+For other WCF versions, you can download them yourself and specify them through `WCFClientOptions`.

 ## Installation